 To get the number and names of bands in an image, use the

-mode of an image defines the type and depth of a pixel in the
+mode of an image is a string which defines the type and depth of a pixel in the image.

 1(1-bit pixels, black and white, stored with one pixel per byte)

 L(8-bit pixels, black and white)

 P(8-bit pixels, mapped to any other mode using a color palette)

 RGBA(4x8-bit pixels, true color with transparency mask)

 CMYK(4x8-bit pixels, color separation)